Muhammad-Adil/JS-Data-Structures-Algorithms/ng4-todo-app/README.md

 ## Complete Todo App with Angular Material

-> Just Add Todo
+> Just Add Todo.
-> Click on Todo For Edit it
+> Click on Todo For Edit it.
-> Click on Todo for Update it
+> Click on Todo for Update it.
-> Delete button for Delete a Todo
+> Delete button for Delete a Todo.